United States Capitol revolutionary war and beyond header United States Capitol

 "Here is my Creed.
 I believe in one God, the Creator of the Universe.
 That He governs it by His Providence.
 That He ought to be worshipped.
 That the most acceptable service we render to Him is in doing good to His other Children.
 That the soul of Man is immortal, and will be treated with Justice in another Life respecting its conduct in this.
 These I take to be the fundamental points in all sound Religion, and I regard them as you do in whatever Sect I meet with them.
 As to Jesus of Nazareth, my Opinion of whom you particularly desire, I think the System of Morals and his Religion, as he left them to us, is the best the World ever saw, or is likely to see." - Letter to Ezra Stiles, President of Yale University, March 9, 1790

-Go to more Ben Franklin Quotes here
+Go to our complete listing of Ben Franklin Quotes here.

-Thomas Jefferson Quotes - Revolutionary War Quotes
+Thomas Jefferson Quotes -

 "Every government degenerates when trusted to the rulers of the people alone.
 The people themselves, therefore, are its only safe depositories." - Notes on the State of Virginia, Query 14, 1781